tessercat/stack-deploy/README.md

 ## Installation

-Run the following command on the host to deploy the stack.
+Run the following command as root on the host to deploy the stack.

     /opt/ansible/venv/bin/ansible-pull \